 Now I started 2017 off with a content strategy and editorial calendar that could basically run itself.
 My team and I were in a rhythm and our publishing schedule was like smooth jazz and a glass of red wine on Friday night – effortless.

 However, mid-year, my husband and I took a first-anniversary slash honeymoon trip — and things quickly fell apart and getting back to our prior content-smoothness has been a bit bumpy.

 I got so busy catching up with client work that my own stuff constantly fell to the bottom of my to-do list.
 You know that pit where things get lost and are never heard from again?
 (P.S.
 I'm so over being busy – I hate the feeling, I hate the word – I shake my head at the girl-me who was obsessed with color-coded planners and Ren Stevens – but that's a story for another time.)

-So for 2018, I’m taking a page outta my own Content Empire Playbook.
+So for 2018, I'm taking a page outta my own Content Empire Playbook.
 Creating a sustainable, effective and joy-centered content strategy.
-And I wanted to share my process plus invite you to a free 5-Day content planning challenge to play and plan for 2018.
+And I wanted to share my process with you.

 Step 1 – Measure what happened last year